CaptainKirk930/N64_Controller_STM32F446RE/README.md

 The main loop is polling constantly for the signal sent from the N64 and will respond with what the N64_controller struct/array is currently set to.

 I hope this is obvious, however, messing around with your N64 and controllers may result in damage to the system and/or controllers.
-I am not responsible for any action(s) you take in using this code to have some fun.
+I am not responsible for any damage to your system/controllers.

 This is a work in progress.